This article describes an incredible gourmet foraging experience I had in Pasadena (Los Angeles County).

 The geniuses behind the “experience” are Mia Wasilevich and Pascal Baudar.
 They have created a company called Transitional Gastronomy “as a response to friends, family and fellow wild food foragers’ curiosity about their passion for exploring local wild foods and creating gourmet cuisine using transitional methods”.

 Pascal forages the food (he is an outdoor/self-reliance instructor).
 Mia creates the dishes (she is a self-taught chef).
 Together, they work magic.
 The knowledge they share is sustained by years of research.
 The dishes prepared are creative, delicious, and surprising.

 I am sorry if I use clichés or superlatives to describe my experience with them (a no-no for writers).
 Every dish, from the presentation to the taste, blew my mind.
 I felt like I was eating at a Michelin starred restaurant.
 If you want to have an unforgettable experience, maybe it is time to meet with Pascal and Mia.

-This short walk was an eye opener.
+This short walk was an eye-opener.
 It was amusing to discover so many edible plants in less than 2 miles.
-Here is a sample of what we Pascal showed us (and made us taste):
+Here is a sample of what Pascal showed us (and made us taste):